LeonarthCG/Snek-GBA/README.md

 # Controls

-* D-pad: Turn Snake.
+* D-pad: Turn Snek.
 Switch between speeds options in the title screen.
 * Enter: Start game.
-Pause/Unpause game.
+Pause/Resume game.
 * Select: Change between titlescreens (only if max score has been reached).

 # Credits